santonow/masters-thesis/README.md

 ### Visualization

 Assuming you installed node as in the [Installation](#installation) section, go to `visualization` directory and run `npm start`.
 The visualization will be available at `localhost:8989`.
 You can customize the port by changing it in the `ws --spa index.html --port 8989` command in the `package.json` file.

+In the `visualization` directory there is already a sample `data.json` file, so you can see the visualization without running the whole workflow.